-Most officials will start their officiating career as a volunteer Club Assistant (no formal training required), being informally mentored by a Certified Official in one of many positions:
+Most officials will start their officiating career as a club volunteer (no formal training required), being informally mentored by a Certified Official in one of many positions: referee, starter, meet coordinator/competitors steward, recorder, timer, place judge, lap counter, heat box steward (clerk of the course), announcer, track steward, and other volunteer roles (runner, water buckets, gatekeeper, hospitality etc.).

 Upgrading to Level 1